rdnewman/loba/README.md

 class HelloWorld
   def initialize
     @x = 42
-Loba.ts          # see? it's easier to see what to remove later
+Loba.ts          # Loba statement put to the far left as a reminder to remove when done
     @y = "Charlie"
   end